 Flood hazard areas are areas located within the 100-year floodplain, which are defined as any area that has a one (1%) percent chance of flooding in any given year.
 Smaller scale floods (50-year and 10-year) have a greater chance of occurring in any year and can pose a significant flood hazard to people and property close to the ocean, sound, drainage channels and streams.
 Floods larger than the 100-year event can also occur.
 You should become informed as to the flood hazard potential for your property.
 Click on the map below to determine your base flood elevation.
-To determine your properties flood zone, you may search your address for free on the FEMA website.
+To determine your properties flood zone, you may search your address for free on the Charleston County website.

 Moderate to Low-Risk Areas